kevinolega/callcentertrainingtips/_posts/2016-11-28-missed-opportunities.md

 Before working in a Call Center I worked in the mall.

-Other than the manager, I’m the only person in a team of twenty four sales people who can speak in English.
+Other than the manager, I’m the only person in a team of twenty-four salespeople who can speak in English.

-Whenever the customer is foreigner or an English speaking rich folk, everybody called me.
+Whenever the customer is a foreigner or an English speaking rich folk, everybody called me.

 They say they are, in their exact words “nose-bleed” and I should talk to the customer.
 They give me half their commission and the client goes with me.